radiosilence/nano-web/README.md

 # nano-web

-Hyper-minimal single binary gzipping webserver for serving static content based on labstack echo-server.
-Container based on alpine.
+Hyper-minimal single binary compressing webserver for serving static content based on fasthttp.

-Image base size of `~19MB` for speedy pulls.
+- Designed to work as a docker base image or as a nanovm unikernel.

-Has SPA mode which includes runtime templating of vite environment variables.
+- Includes runtime templating of environment variables (configurable prefix).

-Serves from `/public`
+- Serves from `/public`

 # Config as ENV